 The session details and description can be edited and it asks the speaker to confirm their AV requirements, such as the number and type of mics required, whether the session can be recorded or live streamed, whether the speaker has any additional requests or needs and so forth.

 Powerpoint, Keynote, PDF and certain video files can be uploaded via Hubb, with a file size of up to 2GB.
-You couldn’t however limit the file type accepted so you couldn’t only accept PowerPoint files.
+You could however limit the file type accepted so you would only accept PowerPoint files.

 Sponsors and Exhibitors

 A DWG file can be uploaded to enable exhibitors to select their booth space.
-The plan cannot however be updated via Hubb, if for example you needed to add or remove blocks of stands or merge two booths together, you would need to upload a revised CAD file.
+The plan cannot however be updated via Hubb.
+If, for example, you need to add or remove blocks of stands or merge two booths together, you would have to upload a revised CAD file.